f1tenth-cmu/f1tenth_lab6/README.md

 - Performance on straight path (simulation video): **15** Points
 - Performance on turn (simulation video): **10** Points
 - Group Video on hardware: **10** Points
-- has RRT running in sim with no waypoint/path visualizations: **-2** for each one missing
+- has RRT running in sim with no waypoint/path visualizations: **-2** points for each one missing
-- submitted physical video of RRT with no evidence of obstacle avoidance: **-5**
+- submitted physical video of RRT with no evidence of obstacle avoidance: **-5** points